dharmrai-vmw/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 - `VSPHERE_WORKER_MEM_MIB: 4096`

 # Summary
-TKG on vSphere on hyper-converged hardware offers high-performance potential, convenience, and addresses the challenges of creating, testing, and updating on-premise Kubernetes platforms in a consolidated production environment.
+Tanzu Kubernetes Grid on vSphere on hyper-converged hardware offers high-performance potential, convenience, and addresses the challenges of creating, testing, and updating on-premise Kubernetes platforms in a consolidated production environment.
 This validated approach will result in a near-production quality installation with all the application services needed to serve combined or uniquely separated workload types through a combined infrastructure solution.

 This plan meets many Day 0 needs for quickly aligning product capabilities to full stack infrastructure, including networking, firewalling, load balancing, workload compute alignment, and other capabilities.